Venance Payot: Glaciologist

 In 1861, Payot published the first account of bodies lost in a glacier in the Mont Blanc range being rediscovered 40 years later and some 3000 m lower down from the point where they were lost.
 Payot's studies of the glaciers of the Mont Blanc massif resulted in his being named among some of the first glaciologists, along with the likes of Tyndall, Forbes, and Agassiz.

 Local politician

-Payot was twice mayor of the town of Chamonix: between 1863–1864, and between 1881–1882.
+Payot was twice mayor of the town of Chamonix: between 1863 and 1864, and between 1881 and 1882.
 He later obtained a seat on the Haute-Savoie borough council from 1892 to 1898.

 In 1866 he worked to install a new wooden refuge for climbers attempting to climb Mont Blanc via the Grand Mulets route.

 In 1892 he was at the forefront of a campaign to stop the construction of the Montenvers Railway (from Chamonix to Montenvers) near the Mer de Glace.
 He argued that it would not attract tourists to the town, but would adversely affect the town's economy by taking trade away from the mule owners and porters who had previously taken visitors and their belongings up the mountain path.